Creating the Future American Workforce: Investments and Innovation in Human Capital

 70 percent of senior executives are concerned about the availability of key skills needed for growth.
 In his most recent report, Gregory W. Cappelli, Chief Executive Officer, Apollo Education Group, shares how we can upskill our workforce in the short term and calls on fellow CEOs to take an active role in addressing America’s workforce development challenges.

-In this second report by Gregory W. Cappelli, Chief Executive Officer of Apollo Education Group and Chairman of Apollo Global, we examine the current college and career readiness challenges facing America and innovative ways to better address today’s student population and their needs.
+In this report by Gregory W. Cappelli, Chief Executive Officer of Apollo Education Group and Chairman of Apollo Global, we examine the current college and career readiness challenges facing America and innovative ways to better address today’s student population and their needs